UMNLibraries/mp-covenants-split-pages/README.md

 To build the application:

-You will need to make a copy of samconfig.toml.sample to set your actual config settings.
-Save this file as samconfig.toml.
+You will need to make a copy of `samconfig.toml.sample` to set your actual config settings.
+Save this file as `samconfig.toml`.
 This file will be ignored by version control.

 Then: